Americans With Disability Act

 Adult Disabled Children

-Our law firm provides nationally recognized, exclusive representation of the disabled in matters against the Social Security Administration.
-Our law firm will help you from the very begnning of the process including filing the initial claim, reconsideration appeals, all DDS/SSA forms and interrogatories, hearing appeals before the U.S. Administrative Law Judge, Appeals Council and Federal Court actions..
+Our disability advocates provide nationally recognized, exclusive representation of the disabled in matters against the Social Security Administration.
+Our disability advocates will help you from the very beginning of the process including filing the initial claim, reconsideration appeals, all DDS/SSA forms and interrogatories, hearing appeals before the U.S. Administrative Law Judge, Appeals Council, and Federal Court actions.